 Under the civil law, whenever one is injured by the negligence of another, the injured party likely has legal recourse to recover for their losses.

 In the case of brain injury, the specific legal issues involved depend on the details of the accident.
 For example, in a car collision, a negligent driver may be partially or fully responsible.

 Following a fall, the individual who failed to fix the broken stair or wipe the wet floor may be required to provide redress.

 In all cases the underlying purpose of the law is to provide compensation for those hurt so that they are given the best chance at a full and speedy recovery.

 Contact An Experienced Florida Brain Injury Attorney Today

 If you have questions about accountability and possible negligence following a brain injury, be sure to contact an experienced team of Florida brain injury attorney.
-The professionals at Fetterman & Associates, PA have years of experience working on these injuries cases.
+The professionals at Fetterman law have years of experience working on these injuries cases.
 We understand the challenges faced by families and are committed to doing everything in our power to ensure a fair, efficient legal recovery that protects the rights of those hurt by others.
 Do not delay.
 Contact to us online or call 561-845-2510 today to see how we can help.